-Figure 4 and Figure 5 display the results from the Original HIN and Alternative HIN processes, identifying the most high-crash road segments in Palm Desert.
-Figure 4 includes results from the Original HIN approach (bicycle and pedestrian crashes weighted higher).
-Figure 5 includes results from the Alternative HIN approach (weighting auto and VRU crashes equally).
+Figure 3 displays the results from the Final HIN processes, identifying the most high-crash road segments in Palm Desert.
 Both maps demonstrate that the most high-crash road segments in Palm Desert are concentrated in the downtown area.
 These roadways include Highway 74, Highway 111, San Pablo Avenue and Town Center Way in the downtown area.
 Other than in the Downtown Area, HIN segments are found along Highway 74 to the South, Monterey Avenue to the West, Portola Avenue to the North, and Holey Lane, Washington Street and Country Club Drive to the East.